Get Involved! Volunteer Opportunities in the City

 - Sexual Assault Center Seeks Hotline Volunteers

 The City of Alexandria's Sexual Assault Center is looking for volunteers to be hotline companions on our 24/7 crisis hotline.
 Duties include providing support and resources over the phone and accompanying victims of sexual assault to the hospital and police station.
 To volunteer, you must be over the age of 18, have a car, and live within 30 minutes of INOVA Fairfax Hospital.
-A 5-week, comprehensive training class will begin on Tuesday, September 18th.
-To attend the training, you must first fill out an application and interview with Volunteer Coordinator, Stephanie Shea.
-Interviews will be held in August and early September.
-For more information and to receive an application, please contact Stephanie at email@example.com or 703.746.3127.
+All volunteers must complete a 40 hour training that focuses on helping victims of sexual violence and their family members.
+The training is conducted two times per year (fall and spring).
+For more information and to receive an application, please email firstname.lastname@example.org or call 703.746.3127.